Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 $ oxen push origin add-images
 ```

-Now that you have created a remote branch, you can interact with the remote staging area with the `oxen remote` sub command.
+Now that you have created a remote branch, you can interact with the remote staging area with the `oxen remote` subcommand.
 The oxen remote subcommand defaults to checking the current branch you are on but on the remote server.

 ```bash
 $ oxen remote status
 ```

-The commands you are used to working with in your local workspace (`status`, `add`, `commit`, etc...) now work with the remote staging area.
-Each user's changes are sand-boxed to their own identity, so when you add and to a remote staging workspace, it will not overlap with other users.
+The commands you are used to using in your local workspace (`status`, `add`, `commit`, etc...) now work with the remote staging area.
+Each user's changes are sand-boxed to their own identity, so when you add to a remote staging workspace, it will not overlap with other users.

 To add a file to the remote staging area simply use `oxen remote add`.
 If you use a relative path to a file, oxen will add the file to the remote staging area that mirrors the directory locally.